Highway System Plan

 • Smoother transportation operations.
 More effective handling of crashes, information, and low-cost solutions.

-The Draft 2024 Highway System Plan’s public comment period will run from Nov.
+The Draft 2024 Highway System Plan’s public comment period ran from Nov.
 1 to Dec.
-18 at 5 p.m.
-Comments and questions can be submitted by phone, email or online through our online open house.
+18, 2023.
+We received many excellent comments and questions.

-Join our virtual public meeting on Thursday, Nov.
-30 from 2 to 3 p.m. on Microsoft Teams!
-We will provide an overview of the planning process and draft investment recommendations.
-The presentation will be followed by about 15 minutes of questions and answers.
+A virtual public meeting was held on Thursday, Nov.
+30, from 2 to 3 p.m.
+We provided an overview of the planning process and draft investment recommendations.
+View the recording.

 Previous editions of the HSP can be found at the State Library of Washington.